 Developing A Learning Continuity Plan

-Possible areas for consideration, and tips for adjusting a face-to-face class session to a remote or online learning environment, include the following:
+Possible areas for consideration, and tips for adjusting a class session to a remote or online learning environment, include the following:

 Online and Remote Delivery Strategies